andrevvm/andrevv-jekyll/_posts/work/2013-04-18-layervault.md

   </video>
 </div>

 LayerVault is a tool that automatically syncs designers' files in realtime, making backup, versioning, and collaboration a breeze.
-The video above shows the sign up and onboarding flow that I designed to introduce new users to the interface.
+The video above shows the sign up and onboarding flow that I designed to introduce new users to the product.

 <a href="http://layervault.com" class="button" rel="external">View website</a>